onefrankguy/spare-me/README.md

 # Spare Me #

+Spare Me is a game about bowling, a fun way to learn math, a love letter to the world's second best solitaire card game.
+Built for an iPhone, it should run in most browsers.
+Save games are supported and high scores are sharable.
+There are Easter eggs when you win, tributes when you lose, and the difficulty is as hard as you make it.
+Have fun.

-Spare Me is a game about bowling for the [js13kGames competition][comp].
+Made on a Mac for the [js13kGames competition][comp].

 ## Features ##